MMcClure11/rails-project-book-nook/notes.md

 # API
 - [X] incorporate it so users don't have to manually create books?
-- [] remove option to manually create a book? manually made books do not appear in search
+- [X] remove option to manually create a book? manually made books do not appear in search, decided to keep so allow user to make own book if not found by googlebooks
-  - [] alternatively, have search work for all books in database and move current search to create a book??
+  - [X] alternatively, have search work for all books in database and move current search to create a book??, have two different searches in index, one for BookNook collection and the other for GoogleBooks
 - [x] "fledg" returns an error because of .join on author nil class...fix? removed .join from create method, moved to books helper and gsub authors
-- [] ask Nicky, sometimes when i search a book it doesn't always find it...why would that be? example "The Name of the Wind", well it finds it, but then it rollsback the transaction
+- [ ] ask Nicky, sometimes when i search a book it doesn't always find it...why would that be? example "The Name of the Wind", well it finds it, but then it rollsback the transaction

 # Book Model
-- [] add genre as a model
+- [ ] add genre as a model
 - [x] books can only be edited or deleted if there are no reviews or lists associated with it
-- [] index after search add delete button
+- [ ] index after search add delete button
-- [] add additional attributes that I can easily get from API (image)
+- [ ] add additional attributes that I can easily get from API (image)

 # Reviews
 - [x] display average rating, use stars?
 - [x] user can only have one review per book

 # Notes
-- [] note belongs to a book and a user
+- [ ] note belongs to a book and a user
-- [] book has_many notes, has_many users through notes
+- [ ] book has_many notes, has_many users through notes
-- [] user has_many notes, has_many books through notes
+- [ ] user has_many notes, has_many books through notes

 ## Auth
 - [x] change to github, used nickname as unique identifier

 # Favorites Model
-- [] joins table
+- [ ] joins table